renesas-rz/rz_gstreamer_sample_code/07_gst-audiovideorecord/README.md

 # Audio Video Record

-Record raw data from USB microphone and MIPI camera or USB webcam at the same time, then store them in MKV container.
+Record raw data from microphone and MIPI camera or USB webcam at the same time, then store them in MKV container.

+> Note:
+> At the moment, **Audio Video Record** for RZ/G2L and RZ/V2L is only properly supported for USB webcam (video) and 3.5mm microphone (audio).

 ![Figure audio video record pipeline](figure.png)